-For a species (plan, animal or microbe) to be considered invasive, it must be non-native to the region and capable of causing harm to the environment economy or human health.
+For a species (plant, animal or microbe) to be considered invasive, it must be non-native to the region and capable of causing harm to the environment, economy, or human health.

 Disturbed areas such as right-of-ways, croplands and developments create opportunities for non-native species to rapidly populate areas without competition from native organisms.

 Several species from Northern Europe began arriving into North America with the first settlers in the mid-1500s.
 Worldwide trade, travel and immigration create pathways for intentional and accidental introductions.